CaseAnon/Dump/README.md

-# Dump

-Guerilla Open Access Manifesto
+# Guerilla Open Access Manifesto

 Information is power.
 But like all power, there are those who want to keep it for themselves.
 The world's entire scientific and cultural heritage, published over centuries